-- The rescuer feels compelled or manipulated to help the victim and feels responsible for the outcome and the victim’s problem.
+- The rescuer feels compelled or manipulated to help the victim.
+She believes she is responsible for the outcome and the victim’s problem.
 Often an underlying motivation to rescue is to feel superior or in control.

-- The basic belief of the rescuer is, You are not OK, but I am nice and I will help you.
+- The basic belief of the rescuer is, You are not OK, but I am nice.
+I will help you.

-Ask yourself the five questions below to check how often you play rescuer:
+Ask yourself the five questions below to check how often you play the rescuer: